How to create accessible Excel files

 Sheet Tabs

-Screen readers use sheet names to give the user information about what is found on each worksheet as a way to provide navigation and understanding of the content of the sheet.
+Screen readers use the tab sheet names to give the user information about what is on each worksheet.
+This provides a way to navigate and understand the content of the sheet.
 To assist in this navigation, give all sheet tabs unique names and remove blank sheets.

 To rename a sheet tab